localstack/docs/content/en/user-guide/integrations/devcontainers/index.md

 vscode ➜ ~ $
 {{< /command >}}

-To clean up simply run the following script as the devcontainer CLI currently unable to remove the created container.
+To remove the container, run this cleanup script since the devcontainer CLI cannot currently do it.

 {{< command >}}
 for container in $(docker ps -q); do \